Upper Mustang Trek Highlights

 - Views of several majestic Himalayan peaks, including Nilgiri, Annapurna, Dhaulagiri, and many others.

-- Explore the Forbidden Kingdom which is home to ample ancient caves and ancient monasteries.
+- Explore the Forbidden Kingdom, which is home to ample ancient caves and ancient monasteries.

 - Visit 'The walled city of Lo Manthang', a UNESCO World Heritage Site and the former capital of the Kingdom of Lo.